jimhigson/oboe.js/writing/main/6_Conclusion.md

 });
 ~~~~

-Non-progressive parsing was slightly longer, mostly because of an
+Non-progressive parsing was slightly longer, requiring in addition
-explicit `forEach` loop, an if statement and programmatically descending to
+a loop, an if statement, and programmatically selecting specific parts
-examine the results:
+of the results:

 ~~~~ {.javascript}
 // JSON.parse